Words by Emily Carson & Rosie Gogan-Keogh

 Photography by George Voronov & venues own

-In the first NOOK, our monthly series of city guides around the world, we take a tour of where to sleep, eat, drink and visit in our own hometown.
+In the first of our series of city guides around the world, we take a tour of where to sleep, eat, drink and visit in our own hometown.

 Dublin has weathered a storm over the past 10 years.
 We saw many pals leave, taking with them a certain vibrancy to far flung shores but many stayed and worked hard, taking advantage of disused buildings and (once) cheaper rents to help start new things in the depleted town.
 Life went on and many came back, bringing a new wave of inspiration.